SKrotkih/SimpleOrganizer/README.md

 ============

 This is a simple organizer application for both iPhone and iPad.
-Was implemented for getting some practice of using the new language from Apple Swift.
+For getting some practice of using Swift has been implemented.

 ## Implements